-PRO TIP: You can click the number of responses in the top right in order to sort descending instead of the order defined in the console.
+Below the aggregate metrics, you can view results by question into total responses and share (%).
+You can click the number of responses in the top right to sort answers by descending order instead of the order defined in the console.

 You can filter reporting by what people have answered to a specific question by clicking the any bar.
 All other questions will then update to reflect results for those who gave that answer.

 The data for free text responses is displayed as a word cloud so that you can quickly digest large numbers of responses and grasp frequency of usage.
 Similar words are automatically combined to give more relevant responses.
 You can see verbatim responses by clicking any word in the word cloud.
 For a more in depth analysis, click on the “Text Responses” link in the bottom left.
 Clicking this link displays individual responses in a table format where you can see the date & time, completion URL, device type, response, translation (when applicable and language code is established upon survey creation), tags and sentiment score.